mgutz/task/README.md

 ## Configuration

-`task` reads `.taskrc` configuration file from same directory as the task file and merge the object value into command line arguments.
-The `.taskrc` is imported as a regular javascript file so it should be a simple `module.exports`
+`task` reads `.taskrc` configuration file from same directory as the Taskfile.
+`.taskrc` must be a node compatible Javascript file.

 ```js
 module.exports = {